 "That may seem like a long time, but a lot of people blow it.
-And another thing: You can only do that once every 365 days, not calendar year.
+And another thing: You can only do that once every 365 days, not once a calendar year.
 Some people can lose their entire IRA because they did two rollovers in a year and didn't realize it," Slott says.

 The safest bet is to do a direct transfer from one institution to another.
 When everything goes correctly, the money never comes out of a retirement account because the check is written to the receiving institution, not an individual.
 In the end, however, the burden is on the account owner to make sure their new account is set up correctly.

 Mistake No. 8: Neglecting beneficiary forms

 Properly filling out a beneficiary form is a pain.
 Personal information from the beneficiaries is needed, including birth dates and Social Security numbers.
 It's so easy to focus on just getting the account open and then taking care of the beneficiaries later, someday -- it's on your to-do list.

 "When you open an account or transfer or convert, you need new beneficiary forms.
 Most don't check those things because they think someone else did or it's in their will," Slott says.